 The talk was titled, “Change the world… take a vacation.”
-In it he explains a lot of the reasons why adventure travel is good and mass tourism is bad.
-It was nothing new, but it was nicely told and will have reached a wider audience than most of us can reach.
+In it, he gives reasons why adventure travel is good and mass tourism is bad.
+It was nothing new, but was nicely told and will have reached a wider audience than most of us can reach.

 And it made me think.
 It left me feeling both positive and sad.
 Positive about the great things adventure travel can do, and sad about the negative things adventure travel can also do.

 Fair play to Shannon, he does point this out in the video.
 But I think it is something we need to spend more time discussing as an industry.
 It is really easy to say adventure travel is great, much harder to look at those instances of when it´s not so great.
 Just because something has an adventure travel label stuck on it, does not necessarily mean it is good.

 Has adventure travel become too popular?

 Every place has a limit to the number of tourists that it can cope with while still maintaining some semblance of its original charm and beauty.
 By pushing adventure travel into the mainstream, by making it more popular, we have in some places, overstepped that quotient.